wds4/tapestry-protocol/tips/README.md

 ## [Curation of structured data: TIPs 3.x](structuredData)

+Data curation is organized according to data model: from simple, generic models like simple lists and graphs to complex, detailed models like ontologies, verifiable credentials, standards, repositories, and computer languages.

 ## [eOS: Entity Operating System: TIPs 4.x](neuroCore)

 The eOS maintains the concept graph, incorporating new data and ensuring adherence to the Principles of Organization.